andrew/ultimate-awesome/README.md

 - [awesome-qa](https://github.com/seriousran/awesome-qa) - 😎 A curated list of the Question Answering (QA).
 - [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
 - [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.
+- [learn-ruby](https://github.com/fpsvogel/learn-ruby) - Learning resources for Ruby, Rails, and related skills.
+- [Awesome-LLMs-Evaluation-Papers](https://github.com/tjunlp-lab/Awesome-LLMs-Evaluation-Papers) - The papers are organized according to our survey: Evaluating Large Language Models: A Comprehensive Survey.
 - [awesome-scene-understanding](https://github.com/bertjiazheng/awesome-scene-understanding) - 😎 A list of awesome scene understanding papers.
 - [awesome-python-decorator](https://github.com/lord63/awesome-python-decorator) - A curated list of awesome python decorator resources.
+- [awesome-go-with-stars](https://github.com/amanbolat/awesome-go-with-stars) - Awesome-go list with stars.
+Automatically updated.
 - [awesome-sass](https://github.com/KittyGiraudel/awesome-sass) - A curated list of awesome Sass.
 - [awesomemlsys](https://github.com/gpu-mode/awesomemlsys) - An ML Systems Onboarding list.
-- [learn-ruby](https://github.com/fpsvogel/learn-ruby) - Learning resources for Ruby, Rails, and related skills.
 - [awesome-android-testing](https://github.com/hotchemi/awesome-android-testing) - A curated list of awesome android testing libraries.
 - [awesome-design-systems](https://github.com/klaufel/awesome-design-systems) - 📒 A curated list of bookmarks, resources and articles about design systems focused on developers.
 - [awesome-js-tooling-not-in-js](https://github.com/RobinCsl/awesome-js-tooling-not-in-js) - A curated list of JavaScript tooling not written in JavaScript.